kawalpreet-kour/cron-job-documentation/README.md

 ## Introduction

-Cron is a time-based job scheduler in Unix-like systems (including Ubuntu).
+Cron is a time-based job scheduler in linux/Debian based systems .
 It enables users to automate commands or scripts at specific times and intervals (daily, weekly, on reboot, etc.) with no manual intervention.

 ---